• Skip to primary navigation

 This creamy truffle risotto is perfect for a date night at home or dinner for the whole family.
 Don't be intimidated, this restaurant-quality dish is simpler than it looks!
 The truffle, or tartufo in Italian, is the perfect kiss of flavor that rounds out this earthy dish.

-Similar to our Risotto with Pancetta and Peas and Lemon Risotto with Peas and Asparagus, this luxurious risotto is a dish that's easy to customize.
+Similar to our Risotto with Pancetta and Peas and Lemon Risotto, this luxurious risotto is a dish that's easy to customize.
 While we use cheese in this vegetarian recipe, you can easily omit it to make it vegan.
 Plus, it's gluten-free, is made in one pan, and can be scaled up for a crowd.

 Jump to: